niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 assert(tag("Luke Skywalker", "Light Saber")).
 ```

-Based on the previous call, we can list user names and their tags, but
+Based on the previous call, we can list user name and their tags, but
 it will give you lot of repetition.
+One user should have zero to many
+tags, the best data-structure to answer this issue is a list.

 ```prolog
 findall( {Name, Tag}